 All non-degree and Master's Computer Science and Information Systems students need advisor approval before they can register for courses.
 Students are required to schedule an advisor approval appointment with their advisor to review their progress towards degree and the courses they would like to take in the upcoming semester

-All MSIS students and MSCS and non-degree students that have last names that begin with letters A-D have Katie Laugel, email@example.com, as their advisor.
-All MSCS and non-degree students that have last names that begin with letters E-Z have Courtney Mills, firstname.lastname@example.org, as their advisor.
+Students with a last name that begins with the letter A-M have Katie Laugel, firstname.lastname@example.org, as their advisor.
+Students with a last name that begins with N-Z have Courtney Mills, email@example.com, as their advisor.
 Master's students should bring a completed Degree Requirements Form with them to their meeting.
 Students should either use the MSCS Degree Requirements Form or the MSIS Degree Requirements Form, depending on their program of study.
 Students should also be sure to review the course schedule for the upcoming semester so they have an idea of courses they are interested in taking.

 Please note that students are not required to meet for advisor approval for the summer semester.
 If you wish to register for a summer course, you can e-mail your advisor and request that your advisor approval hold be removed.
 Of course, if you would like to meet with your advisor to discuss your progress and plans, that is fine.
 In that case, e-mail your advisor to request a meeting.